Associate in Applied Science (A.A.S.)

 The A.A.S.
-Architectural Technology and Building Sciences degree program provides you the knowledge and technical experience that'll allow you to advance beyond entry-level drafting to more complex designs.
+Architectural Technology degree program provides you the knowledge and technical experience that will allow you to advance beyond entry-level drafting to more complex designs.
 Instruction emphasizes technical competence and utilizes computer-aided drafting (CAD).
 As a student in this program, you'll utilize a well-equipped CAD lab, which offers 24 networked PCs with current versions of AutoCAD, AutoCAD Architecture, Microsoft Office, Google SketchUp, Revit, and SOLIDWORKS.
 Networked output devices include a 3D printer, color laser printer, and large format color plotter.

 Program Learning Outcomes